pts/tinyveracrypt/README.txt

 * tinyveracrypt has some commands and flags compatible with `veracrypt' and `cryptsetup', so tinyveracrypt can be used as a drop-in replacement for these tools.
-* tinyveracrypt is implemented in less than 3000 lines of Python 2 code, using only standard Python modules.
+* tinyveracrypt is implemented in less than 5000 lines of Python 2 code, using only standard Python modules.
 It uses `dmsetup' for opening encrypted volumes, and no other tools for creating encrypted volumes.
-* tinyveracrypt interoperates with veracrypt, truecrypt and cryptsetup: other tools can open encrypted volumes created by tinyveracrypt, and, if AES encryption and SHA-512 hash is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
+* tinyveracrypt interoperates with veracrypt, truecrypt and cryptsetup: other tools can open encrypted volumes created by tinyveracrypt, and, if AES XTS encryption is used, then tinyveracrypt can also open encrypted encrypted volumes created by the other tools.
-* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume starting at any offset within the raw device, LUKS anti-forensic stripe count can be specified).
+* tinyveracrypt can create encrypted volumes with custom header values (e.g. the encrypted volume can start at any offset within the raw device, any LUKS anti-forensic stripe count can be specified).
-* tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source
+* tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source.

 Usage for VeraCrypt: